Guy Snyder (businessman)

-Harry Guy Snyder (February 22, 1951 – December 3, 1999) was an American businessman who served as president of In-N-Out Burger from January 1994 until his death in December 1999.
+Harry Guy Snyder (February 22, 1951 – December 3, 1999) was an American businessman who was president of In-N-Out Burger from January 1994 until his death in December 1999.
 He was the elder son of In-N-Out founders Harry and Esther Snyder.

-Early life and education
+Early life

 Born in Covina, California, Snyder and his younger brother Rich spent their early childhood years in the Los Angeles suburb of Baldwin Park, California, where they lived across the street from the original In-N-Out Burger stand.
 By the late 1950s, the family had moved to a larger house in San Dimas, California, where Snyder would spend the remainder of his childhood.

 For a time in the 1960s, Snyder and his brother attended Brown Military Academy, a military preparatory school in Glendora, California.
 Snyder graduated from Bonita High School in La Verne, California in 1969.

 Career

 Following his brother's Rich's death in a December 1993 plane crash, Snyder became president of In-N-Out Burger.
 During his six-year tenure as chief executive, he expanded the number of company stores from 93 to 140.